Washington Injury Lawyers Compassionately Serving Accident Victims

 - Young drivers use their phones while driving higher than any other age group – and instead of talking, they are often texting while driving.

 Whether you are using hands-free technology to text or talk, the act of engaging in a conversation is the dangerous distraction that causes accidents.
 For example, if you are discussing a project with your team at work on your hands-free device, you may be thinking about deadlines, project to-do’s, future meetings, etc. While your hands are still on the steering wheel, your mind is focused on the conversation; therefore, you are not focusing on the road ahead and your reaction times are significantly reduced.
 You may even be so mentally distracted that you ignore traffic signals or fail to look for pedestrians when crossing a crosswalk.

 The other issue with hands-free devices is the fact that you still often have to take your eyes from the road to use the device.
 Whether you are verifying that your device is calling the right person or you are verifying your speech-to-text message is correct, even a brief second away from the road is dangerous.

 Regardless of their claims, research has shown that hands-free devices are just as dangerous as those that require your hands.
 If you need to use a hands-free device, pull off to the side of the road or wait until you are no longer in the vehicle before using it.

 Were You Injured by a Distracted Driver?
 Call our Accident Lawyers in Washington Today!

 Despite the research and evidence, there are still those who choose to drive while using hands-free devices or even texting on their phones.
-If you have been involved in an accident caused by a distracted driver, contact a Washington personal injury attorney.
+If you have been involved in an accident in Seattle, which caused by a distracted driver, contact a Washington personal injury attorney.
 Schedule a no-obligation consultation today with Brett McCandlis Brown & Conner PLLC by calling 800-925-1875 or filling out our online contact form with your questions.